United States border preclearance: Benefits and drawbacks

-Preclearance is particularly beneficial to those who have an ongoing connection (such as a connecting flight) upon arrival in the United States, as there is no risk of border delays causing them to miss such a connection.
-A corresponding drawback, however, is that a delay in preclearance could cause the passenger to miss the outbound flight.
+Preclearance is particularly beneficial to those passengers who have an onward connection (such as a connecting flight) upon arrival in the United States, as there is no risk of border delays causing them to miss such a connection.
+The corresponding drawbacks, however, are that passengers unfamiliar with preclearance may not arrive early enough at the foreign airport, or may become stuck in long lines and delays in the CBP preclearance facility, and then might miss their outbound flights to the United States (as well as any connecting flights).

 Precleared air travelers with further connections enjoy the convenience of having their baggage checked through to their next destination.
 Like connecting domestic passengers, they disembark into the sterile area or airside of the airport and may walk directly to their next gate.
 Behind the scenes, the Transportation Security Administration rescreens precleared checked baggage at its first airport in the United States before allowing its transfer to connecting flights.

-Connecting international passengers who have not been precleared must first undergo immigration inspection (primary inspection), then collect their checked baggage, walk their baggage through customs inspection (secondary inspection), exit to the landside of the airport, recheck their baggage for connecting flights, pass through security screening to reenter the sterile area of the airport (because certain items allowed in checked baggage cannot be brought into the sterile area), and then proceed to their gates for their connecting flights.
+Connecting international passengers who have not been precleared must first undergo immigration inspection, then collect their checked baggage, walk their baggage through customs inspection, exit to the landside of the airport, recheck their baggage for connecting flights, pass through security screening to reenter the sterile area of the airport (because certain items allowed in checked baggage cannot be brought into the sterile area), and then proceed to their gates for their connecting flights.

 Another advantage is that CBP officers are able to exclude inadmissible passengers and prohibited goods before a flight, train journey, or voyage commences.
 This saves CBP the difficulty of dealing with them on U.S. soil and helps to minimize the risk of untoward incidents happening there.
 An alien who is denied entry into the United States at a preclearance facility may not board the U.S.-bound flight, so CBP does not need to deal with making deportation arrangements.
 The passenger may exit the airport and return home (unless the passenger arrived at the preclearance airport from an earlier flight).
 While serving as Secretary of Homeland Security, Jeh Johnson explained this in September 2014 to the Council on Foreign Relations: "To use a football metaphor, I'd much rather defend our end zone from the 50-yard-line than from our 1-yard-line".